 David Energy is doing something about that.
 We make money by taking it out of the pockets of the generators, the transmission companies and the utilities and putting it back in your pocket.
 That is how our contract works – we make money when you save money.
 Save money and take back control.
 Give David Energy a look.

 In NYC?
-Sign up to save 10% on your energy bill today: https://davidenergy.com/nycBack To Blog
+Sign up to save up to 15% on your energy bill today with just 15 minutes of your time: https://davidenergy.com/nycBack To Blog